How to Audit Active Directory Group Membership Changes

 Event ID Description

-4727 A security group is created
+4727 A security-enabled global group was created

 Below screenshot indicates a Security Group is created.